enketo/blog/_posts/2015-05-19-install-enketo.md

 #### Install required software

-Login via ssh as the user you created previously (not as "root"!).
+Login via ssh as the user you created previously (**not as "root"**).
 Install the first batch of software packages as follows and enter 'Y' when asked to confirm:

 ```bash
 sudo add-apt-repository -y ppa:rwky/redis